cydneypo034/fiaworld-project/readme.md

 <img width="1630" alt="Screen Shot 2019-10-11 at 4 24 03 PM" src="https://user-images.githubusercontent.com/52870407/66693392-6cf80380-ec76-11e9-86f0-d28cf9b7ade7.png">

-**Fiaworld Media Productions**
+# FIA Corporation

 FiaWorld is a gospel media production company in Atlanta, Georgia.
 They have been serving the Atlanta community in music as well as, video broadcasting and production since 1993.
-They have several subdairies that represents the service offerings from FIA Corporation.
+They have several subdairies that represents the service offerings from FIA Corporation which include music production, video and radio broadcasting and book writing and publishing.
+The corporation wanted an application that would be an update for their current website and showcased their extensive history of work over the years.

 ---